-The carriers treat both of these uses the same and classify it as mobile hotspot use.
-On most smartphone and tablet plans, there is a defined amount of high-speed hotspot use included that is separate from the data you can use directly 'on device'.
+The carriers treat both of these uses the same and classify them as mobile hotspot use.
+On most smartphone and tablet plans, there is a defined amount of high-speed personal hotspot use included that is separate from the data you can use directly 'on device'.

 To use this feature, there's usually an option in the device’s settings called Personal Hotspot – and you can easily configure a network name and password to protect the connection.

 Some mobile routers even support USB tethering to smartphones if you want to integrate in the personal mobile hotspot allowance into your local area network.